Skip to content

 What is a Client Token?

-After creating the application, the system will automatically generate a Client Token for you.
+After creating an application, the system automatically generates a Client Token for you.
 This token is used to send data from user devices.

 For more details, refer to Client Token Management.